• Skip to Content

 PhD Program Research Residency Guidelines

 The research residency is an important pedagogical aspect of the PhD program regardless of funding source or student status, full or part time.
-Students should commit to a research residency each semester – including summer - across the entire period of baseline funding from the JHSON.
+Students should commit to a research residency each semester – including summer - across the entire period of guaranteed funding from the JHSON.
 The purpose of the research residency requirement for the PhD program is to provide full time students with research training.
-The goal of the research residency is for the student to have experiences in aspects of research that will facilitate embarking on a career of research and scholarship.
-Given that publication is a vital outcome of any PhD program, the research residency mechanism is an ideal one from which to publish.
-It is important to point out that not all research training experiences will be the same.
+In collaboration with their faculty advisor(s), students should engage in research experiences that will facilitate successful entry to a career of research and scholarship.
+Given that publication and other forms of dissemination of research findings are vital outcomes of any PhD program, the research residency is an ideal one from which to identify activities that will produce publications, presentations, or policy artifacts that demonstrate the students' learning.
+It is important to point out that not all research residency experiences will be the same.

-1. Decisions regarding research training experiences ultimately rest with the primary research mentor and the student; however, there are several relevant guidelines, outline on the following page:
+1. Decisions regarding research training experiences ultimately rest with the primary research advisor(s) and the student; however, there are several relevant guidelines that should be followed:

-• An average of 15 hours per week (-) should be devoted to the research residency and are covered by the program funding.
+• An average of 15 hours per week should be devoted to the research residency.
 Ideally, the student will be a part of a research team.
-Timesheets are available from the PhD Program Administrator to assist in tracking these hours.
-After completing the required research residency hours, students may choose to serve as an RA for additional time for compensation.

 • The range of experiences may include but are not limited to conceptualization of a study, grant writing, review of literature, data collection, data management, data analysis, preparation of manuscripts, presentations, and laboratory experiences.

-• It is highly desirable that the student participates in a variety of research endeavors throughout the residency.
+• It is highly desirable that students participate in a variety of research endeavors throughout the residency.
 There is a benefit to be gained from spending “time at task”.

 2. Setting goals and objectives for the research residency: